higham/modified-cholesky/readme.md

 SIAM J. Matrix Anal.
 Appl., 19(4):1097-1110, 1998.

 and uses LDL^T factorization with a symmetric form of rook pivoting proposed by Ashcraft, Grimes, and Lewis.
+The functions here are based on code originally written by Bobby Cheng and Nick Higham in 1996.

 The MATLAB functions are:

 * `modchol_ldlt`: the modified Cholesky function.
+It calls the built-in MATLAB function ldl to compute the LDL^T factorization.

+* `modchol_ldlt_m`: this is the original version of `modchol_ldlt`,
+  where the `_m` in the name denotes that the LDL^T factorization is computed using pure M-code.
+  The output of this version should be the same as that from `modchol_ldlt` to within rounding error.
+The reasons for including this version are as follows.
+  * Since the code for the factorization is explicitly included as M-code the `_m` version is of pedagogical interest.
+It will also be useful for anyone who wants to modify the factorization to use a different pivoting strategy.
+  * The `_m` version computes the growth factor for the factorization, and this is not available from `modchol_ldlt` itself.
-This is a research code that does not exploit symmetry and is not designed to be efficient.
+  Note that the `_m` code does not exploit symmetry and is not designed to be efficient.
-It was originally written by Bobby Cheng and Nick Higham in 1996.

 * `test_modchol_ldlt`: a simple test code.